opnfv/functest/docs/userguide/runfunctest.rst

         -r|--report       push results to database (false by default) -n|--no-clean     do not clean up OpenStack resources after test run -t|--test         run specific set of tests
-          <test_name>     one or more of the following: vping,vping_userdata,odl,rally,tempest,vims,onos,promise.
-Separated by comma.
+          <test_name>     one or more of the following separated by comma:
+                             vping_ssh,vping_userdata,odl,rally,tempest,vims,onos,promise,ovno

     examples:
         run_tests.sh